ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## What is the Relationship Between the Instrument and the Other Pre-Treatment Variables?
+## What is the Relationship Between the Instrument & the Other Pre-Treatment Variables?

 ```yaml
 type: PureMultipleChoiceExercise